 In some unusual circumstances, however the grant of the new-trial motion may be only conditional, and the judgment will not be superseded.
 See the situation in Tribble v.
 Bruin, 279 F. 2d 424 (4th Cir.
-1960) (upon a verdict for plaintiff, defendant moves for and obtains judgment n.o.v.; plaintiff moves for a new trial on the ground of inadequate damages; trial court might very have granted plaintiff's motion.
-Conditional reversal of the judgment n.o.v.).
+1960) (upon a verdict for plaintiff, defendant moves for and obtains judgment n.o.v.; plaintiff moves for a new trial on the ground of inadequate damages; trial court might : ... erly have granted plaintiff's motion, conditional reversal of the judgment n.o.v.).

-Even if the verdict-winner makes no motion as a new trial, he is a citled upon the probability in integration to over the probability and be reversed and judgment entered upon the verdict, but that errors were committed during the trial which at the least entitle him to a new trial.
+Even if the voldict-winner makes no motion as a new trial, he is a cutled upon his appeal from the jungment n.o.v. not by to urge that shat yidgmen abuid be reversed and judgment entered upon the verdice, but that errors were committed during the trial which at the least entitle him to a new trial.